Nursing Homes in Oregon

 Median Monthly Cost

-Oregon's nursing home costs are significantly higher than the national average, with private rooms costing 23.8% more than the national rate.
+Oregon's nursing home costs are significantly higher than the national average.
+Semi-private rooms are 22.5% more expensive, while private rooms are 23.6% higher.

 Regulatory Agency